-The essence of SMCR is identical to that of APER: ensuring that companies adhere to the conduct of business rules (COBs) and that individuals demonstrate the requisite fitness and propriety – including at the recruitment stage.
+The essence of senior managers & certification regime (SMCR) is identical to that of APER: ensuring that companies adhere to the conduct of business rules (COBs) and that individuals demonstrate the requisite fitness and propriety – including at the recruitment stage.

 However there is a significant difference with SMCR and that is the annual certification process, which requires regulated firms to certify once a year that employees who are in roles where, in the FCA’s words, ‘it’s possible for them to cause significant harm to the firm, its customers or the market more generally’ are fit and proper to perform their role.